Yoldia Sea: Sea formation

-At about 10,000 B.C., the exit continued to rise and the lake/sea broke through Denmark creating the first Great Belt channels.
-The total opening was less than 1 km wide and included two channels at the northern end.
-The Great Belt channels was blocked again by rising land from the post-glacial rebound that created Ancylus Lake.
+The Yoldia Sea existed from 11.7 ka BP, but it took about 400 years before the brackish phase that lasted from 11.3 to 11.1 ka BP.

 Geographically, the Gulf of Bothnia remained under the ice.
 The Gulf of Finland was open but most of Finland was an archipelago, over which debris carried by glacial streams gradually spread.
 A land bridge joined Germany to southern Sweden through Denmark.
 Relieved of its weight of ice, Finland rose gradually and unevenly from the sea.
 Parts of the Yoldia shoreline are above sea level today while other parts remain below.
 The Yoldia Sea toward its end was about 30m below current sea level.
 A channel at the location of the Neva River connected Yoldia Sea to Lake Ladoga.

 The Yoldia Sea existed entirely within the Boreal Blytt–Sernander period.
 The forests and species lining its shores were boreal.
 Mesolithic cultures continued to occupy Denmark/south Sweden and the southern shores of the sea.
 The sea as an ecologic system came to an end when Scandinavia rose sufficiently to block the flow through the Stockholm area and the saline balance shifted toward a lacustrine ecology once again.